tldr-pages/tldr/pages/common/go-tool.md

 # go tool

-> Run a specific Go tool or command.
+> Run a Go tool or command.
 > Execute a Go command as a stand-alone binary, typically for debugging.
 > More information: <https://pkg.go.dev/cmd/go#hdr-Run_specified_go_tool>.